 College students, majoring in Child Life, Child Development, Early Childhood or Elementary Education or those currently working in or retired from these fields are encouraged to apply.
 However, anyone interested in playing or providing arts and crafts to children or interacting with anxious parents are welcome to apply.
 Please note that our Pediatric programs are very popular and open positions may not always be available.

 Pedi Pals: Both teen (at least 15 years old) and adults are welcome to apply to this program which involves comforting and playing with sick children aged infancy through school age in our inpatient setting.
+Applicants will be interviewed and selected by one of our Child Life Specialists on the Pediatric unit.
+Make sure to mention that you are interested in volunteering with children when you set up an interview appointment.

 Pediatric ER: Our Pediatric ER takes qualified college students and other adults (18 years and older and not in high school) who have the ability and sensitivity to work in an Emergency Room.
 Selected volunteers must have background experience working with or caring for children and able to handle the stressful environment of an emergency room setting.
+Applicants will be interviewed and selected by one of our Child Life Specialists from the Pediatric E.R.

 Information Desk and Escort Volunteers